PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Experiments

-\mypara{Evaluation protocol.} Meshes with generated textures from each method are rendered under $512\times 512$ resolution in four domains (if available for that method): shaded, albedo, roughness, and metallic, with the same viewpoints and lighting as the ground-truth (GT) images.
-All metrics are computed on these rendered images.
-For shaded and albedo images, we follow prior works \cite{Text2Tex23, TEXGen24, Hunyuan3D2.025} to adopt the CLIP-based version \cite{CLIP21} of Fr\'echet Inception Distance (FID) \cite{FID17} and Kernel Inception Distance (KID) \cite{KID18} to evaluate texture quality and diversity, using the Clean-FID \cite{CleanFID22} implementation.
-To assess the semantic alignment of the textures with given text prompts, we employ the CLIP-score \cite{CLIP21}.
-For the roughness and metallic images, we compute the root mean squared error (RMSE).
+We benchmarked comparing methods using 201 meshes with PBR materials from Objaverse.
+These meshes were rendered with their ground-truth textures or the textures generated by each method at $512^2$ resolution in four domains (if available): shaded, albedo, roughness, and metallicity, with the same viewpoints and lighting.
+All metrics were computed using these rendered images.
+For shaded and albedo images, we followed prior works~\cite{TEXGen24, Hunyuan3D2.025}, adopting the CLIP-based version~\cite{CLIP21} of FID~\cite{FID17} and KID~\cite{KID18} to evaluate texture quality and diversity.
+To assess the semantic alignment of the textures with given text prompts, we employed the CLIP score~\cite{CLIP21}.
+For the roughness and metallicity images, we computed the root mean squared error (RMSE).